xaviertintin/workshop-prelesson-cloud/_episodes/04-demo2.md

 - "Open Data workflows can be run in a commercial cloud environment using modern tools"
 ---

+> ## Minikube
+>
+> Keep in mind that [minikube](https://minikube.sigs.k8s.io/docs/start/) quickly sets up a single
+> local Kubernetes cluster on macOS, Linux, and Windows.
+>
+> It is not possible to fetch yaml configuration files from your terminal, so omit the ```wget```
+> section of the commands and insert the following urls in your browser of preference to create the respective yaml file with
+> its content, once saved in your local directory proceed to run the ```kubectl apply -n argo -f <example.yaml>``` commands.
+>
+{: .testimonial}

 ## Install argo as a workflow engine

 While jobs can also be run manually, a workflow engine makes defining and